1- A DISTURBING DRAWING

 “Get some rest tonight,” Mr. Clift said.
 “You need to chill out a little.
 Leave the diorama alone – I’m sure it’s already perfect – and spend some time with Owen.
 He probably misses you.”

 Owen was the only kid Jake’s own age who didn’t look at him in a way that made him want to lock himself in his room and only come out for hygiene and nutrition-related needs.
-Jake could stand hanging out with Owen and even told him some of his weird ideas.
-Since the Medieval Day project had started, Jake had hardly seen him.
+Jake could stand hanging out with Owen and even told him some of the thoughts in his head.
+Owen knew about HAL-9000.

 “All right, young sir, be off!
 And may your day go well!”
 Mr. Clift sent him out of his office the same way each time they visited.
 It was the portion of their routine that usually made Jake crack a smile and sometimes even laugh a little.
 Today, he got out of there as fast as he dared without running, which wasn’t allowed.